linuxelf001/linuxtutorials/README.md

 # linuxtutorials

-These tutorials are intended for my reference and if any one finds it useful, you are free to use.
+These tutorials are intended for my reference.
+If you find these tutorials useful, feel free to use it at your own risk.

-Scripts may contain bugs, please use it with caution!!!
+NOTE: My company nor I, are responsible for any bugs or outdated information.
+But, I strive to share the information based on my experiences.